 Model United Nations has existed for more than 90 years.
-It began as a series of student-led Model League of Nations simulations to nurture the skills of debate, deliberation and leadership in students.
+It began as a series of student-led Model League of Nations simulations to nurture the skills of debate, deliberation, and leadership in students.

-The first simulations were called an International Assembly, the first of which was held at Oxford University in November 1921.
+The first simulations were called the International Assembly, the first of which was held at Oxford University in November 1921.
 Two years later, in 1923, the simulations were introduced at Harvard University where they gained popularity.

 The first recorded instance of a Model United Nations conference was at Swarthmore College on April 5, 1947.
-In the early 1990s Model UN spread to Europe, East and South Asia, the Middle East, North Africa, and sub-Saharan Africa.
+In the early 1990s Model UN spread to Europe, East, and South Asia, the Middle East, North Africa, and sub-Saharan Africa.
 MUN simulations are popular exercises for student delegates interested in learning more about the United Nations.

 VIBGYOR Model United Nations is one of India’s largest conferences, based on the United Nations where students showcase their leadership skills.
-It is celebrating its 11th edition this year.
+It is celebrating its 12th edition this year.

 The brainchild of Mr Shim Mathew, Director, Academic Operations, of VIBGYOR, the Model United Nations has the unstinted support of Mr Rustom Kerawalla, our Founder Chairman, and Ms Kavita Sahay Kerawalla, Vice-Chairperson.
 It has been nurtured by Ms Tripti Parekh, the MUN Chief Advisor and the Assistant Vice President of Academic Operations.